c3ho/CodingCamp/README.md

 name my file: `sayHi.js`

 To Run any of the code written in a file, click on `Tools` in the bottom left corner of the page, then click on `Logs`, then `Console`.
-A black screen should appear, next to run for example our sayHi.js file we would type, `node sayHi.js`.
+A black screen should appear, next to run for example our file named `sayHi.js` we would type, `node sayHi.js`.